kkamara/kelvinkamara/readme.md

 ## Misc

 I also just search `progressive house music live` on Youtube to accompany the sound app.
+At time of writing I am listening to different genres like hip-hop, celebrating the release of [Nodejs CRM add admin favicon](https://github.com/kkamara/nodejs-crm).

 [See react boilerplate.](https://github.com/kkamara/react-boilerplate)